Spring Boot Application Performance Monitoring Using New Relic Tool

 distributed_tracing:

-enabled: true# Cross Application Tracing adds request and response headers to
+# Cross Application Tracing adds request and response headers to

 # external calls using supported HTTP libraries to provide better